All Episodes

 I didn't need the results.

-I had uh aches and pains.
+I had aches and pains.

 I had a tremendously bad headache.

-You're you're like classic.
+You're like classic.

-Everybody I've talked to, and I've talked to so many people late at night all day long.
+Everybody I've talked to, and I've talked to so many people late at night, all day long.

 Do you have any underlying conditions?

-I think it's not a good thing.
+I think it's not a problem.

 How did you get better?

-How'd I get better?
+How did I get better?

 I was getting worse.

-They actually uh I they they diagnosed me with pneumonia as well, but my numbers weren't that bad, I guess, in the in the ER, so they said we can send you home or or you can spend the night.
+They actually diagnosed me with pneumonia as well, but my numbers weren't that bad, I guess, in the ER.

-And uh it was then that I I I called a friend, a doctor friend, Dr. Charles Thorne from New York City, and he said, You should you should stay tonight, and I'm glad I took that advice.
+And it was then that I called a friend, a doctor friend, Dr. Charles Thorne from New York City, and he said, you should stay tonight.

 So they ended up giving it to me.